duderstadt-lab/mars-docs/docs/image/PeakTracker.md

 //Make an instance of the Command you want to run... final PeakTrackerCommand peakTracker = new PeakTrackerCommand()

-//Populates @Parameters Services etc.. using the current context
+//Populates @Parameters Services etc. using the current context
-//which we get from the ImageJ input... peakTracker.setContext(ij.getContext())
+//which we get from the ImageJ input. peakTracker.setContext(ij.getContext())

-peakTracker.setImage(image)
+peakTracker.setDataset(dataset)
 peakTracker.setUseROI(false)
 peakTracker.setX0(0)
 peakTracker.setY0(0)
 peakTracker.setWidth(100)
 peakTracker.setHeight(100)
+peakTracker.setChannel(0)
 peakTracker.setUseDogFiler(true)
 peakTracker.setDogFilterRadius(1.8d)
 peakTracker.setThreshold(50)